 Well, it’s not really.
 Here’s the thing.
 Animal proteins, especially whey protein have a complete amino acid profile and are high in leucine.
 Guess what else is high in both protein and leucine?
 Protein cheese!

 Let me just break this down and make it easier to understand.
 Work out your Calories based on your goals and activity.
 Set your protein at somewhere between 1.6 to 2g per kilo of body weight.
 For example, a 70kg person might aim for (2 x 70) 140g.
 Split that over three to four feedings per day and you’re good to go.

-Eatlean protein cheese contains around 36g of high-quality protein per 100g at only 176 Calories or so, that’s not far off what you would find in a medium chicken breast or scoop of protein powder.
-So, the protein cheese is a great addition to a healthy diet, whether your goals are fat loss, muscle gain or general health.
+Eatlean protein cheese contains around 36g of high-quality protein per 100g at only 176 calories or so, that’s not far off what you would find in a medium chicken breast or a scoop of protein powder.
+So, Eatlean’s protein cheese is a good source of protein for vegetarians and is a great addition to a healthy diet, whether your goals are fat loss, muscle gain or general health.
 I like mine grated on salads or in sandwiches.
 How do you have yours?

 - Aragon, A.A., Schoenfeld, B.J., Wildman, R. et al. International society of sports nutrition position stand: diets and body composition.
 J Int Soc Sports Nutr 14, 16 (2017). https://doi.org/10.1186/s12970-017-0174-y

 - Iraki, et al. Nutrition Recommendations for Bodybuilders in the Off-Season: A Narrative Review.Sports (Basel).
 2019 Jun 26;7(7). pii: E154. doi: 10.3390/sports7070154.